trek-view/basecamp/_posts/2022-01-07-gopro-fusion-fisheye-stitching-part-4.md

 [I finished last weeks post talking about field of view](/blog/2021/gopro-fusion-fisheye-stitching-part-3).

-It was clear we need to understand the field of view for the lenses on the Fusion for stitching to work correctly because the FOV will determine the blend zone.
+It was clear we needed to understand the field of view of the lenses on the Fusion in order for stitching to work correctly (because the FOV will determine the blend zone).

 ## Stitching photos